Stuycs-K/final-project-10-klem-spencer-anderson-spencer/PRESENTATION.md

 ## Block Ciphers

--Encode blocks of data rather than individual bits
+- Encode blocks of data rather than individual bits
 - More often used on fixed data, like a book rather than something changing
 - Some common examples used today are AES and 3DES